Poor People's Movements

 Poor People's Movements: Why They Succeed, How They Fail (1977; second edition 1979) is a book about social movements by the American academics and political activists Frances Fox Piven and Richard Cloward.
 The book advanced Piven and Cloward's theories about the possibilities and limits of social change through protest.
 The book uses four case studies: the Unemployed Workers' Movement of the Great Depression, the Industrial Workers' Movement, the Civil Rights Movement, and the Welfare Rights Movement, particularly the activity of the National Welfare Rights Organization.

 The book evoked strong reactions at the time of its publication, with founder of the Democratic Socialists of America Michael Harrington calling it "a provocative book that should be read by both students and makers of social history."

 Following its publication, it was frequently assigned in American university courses.

 It has had an enduring effect on academic understandings of political movements led by the poor, leading to such spinoffs as "Rich People's Movements."
-The book was described as a "classic" by Jannie Jackson in 2019 and Daniel Devir in 2020, as "seminal" by Sam Adler-Bell, and as "the progressive bible" by Ed Pilkington.
+The book was described as a "classic" by Janine Jackson in 2019 and Daniel Denvir in 2020, as "seminal" by Sam Adler-Bell, and as "the progressive bible" by Ed Pilkington.